This site requires a more recent version of Adobe Flash Player to function properly.

-We believe that both pharmaceuticals and medical devices business are equally critical to J&J's value.
+We believe that both pharmaceuticals and medical devices business are almost equally important to J&J's value.

 Pharmaceutical business becoming increasingly important

-The results from the last couple of years suggest that J&J has made some great strides in the pharmaceutical sector.
+J&J has made some great strides in the pharmaceutical sector in the last few years.
 The company, traditionally known for medical devices and diagnostics, is now becoming more centered around pharmaceutical business.
-The segment is witnessing strong growth driven by increasing sales of Remicade, Olysio and Zytiga.
+The segment is witnessing strong growth driven by increasing sales of Remicade, Zytiga, Simponi and Stelara and Invega Sustena.
 In 2014, J&J announced the acquisition of biotech firm Alios BioPharma to leverage its potent drug pipeline catering to treatment of viral diseases.
-Also, given the Ebola outbreak in West Africa, the company has accelerated the development of vaccine, and started the phase 1 of human trials in early 2015.

 Licensing and co-development arrangements